farukc/AzureIoTHub-TI-CC3200/README.md

   ![](images/asa_15.png)
   18. As we are just trying to show the incoming telemetry in a realtime Power BI dashboard, we will not do a "filtering" in our query and it will be a simple "SELECT * INTO yourpowerbioutputalias FROM youriothubinputalias" query as shown below :
   ![](images/asa_16.png)
   19. After writing your query, you will see that stream analytics asks when the output should start.
-Leave the default option "Job Start Time" and click check mark at the bottom right and wait for job to start (which may take several minutes) :
+Leave the default option "Job Start Time" and click check mark at the bottom right and wait for job to start (which may take several minutes) :<br>
   ![](images/asa_17.png)
   ![](images/asa_18.png)
   ![](images/asa_19.png)